Is your business ready to go global? We’re here to help.

 Growing calls for sustainability in the logistics sector

-The environmental impact of the expanding logistics sector has sparked concerns about the sustainability of industrial operations.
+The environmental impact of the logistics sector has sparked concerns about the sustainability of industrial operations.
 People are calling for the transition to green solutions and for businesses to address these concerns.

 In India, the logistics market is set to grow at a compound annual growth rate (CAGR) of 8.36%, reaching US$650.52 billion by 2028, up from US$435.43 billion in 2023.
 The International Energy Agency also highlighted that the sector contributes to 37% of global carbon emissions, offering a major decarbonization opportunity.
 With the anticipated rise in GDP and e-commerce, the logistics market value is expected to soar from US$10.7 trillion in 2022 to US$18.2 trillion by 2032.